 Crepes are thinner to pancakes and as such need special pans with fairly shallow sidewalls and all other properties such as a nonstick coating to enable flipping of the bakes.

-How is a Crepe Pan Different From Crepe Maker?
+How is a Crepe Pan different from a Crepe Maker?

 This is often used interchangeably and that is incorrect.
 A crepe marker is an electronically-operated device used to make bulks of crepes.